Table of Contents

 How Does Trade Credit Work?

-Trade credit is a formal name for a common agreement between two companies where one company is able to purchase goods from the other without paying any cash until an agreed upon date.
+If you’ve been wondering what trade credit is, it’s a formal name for an agreement between two companies in which one company is able to purchase goods from the other without paying any cash until an agreed-upon date.
 You can think of trade credit the same way as 0% financing, but with shorter terms.
-Sometimes trade credit is also referred to as vendor financing.
+Sometimes trade credit financing is also referred to as vendor financing.

 Sellers that grant their customers trade credit generally give them anywhere between 30 and 120 days to pay for the goods or services they received on credit.
 The range, however, can be higher or lower depending on the industry and individual seller.

-Often, the seller will offer the buyer a discount if they settle their account earlier than the balance due date.
-If they do offer a discount, the terms of the trade credit sale are usually written in specific format.
-For example, if the seller offers a 5% discount if the invoice is paid within 20 days, but is willing to give the buyer a maximum of 45 days to pay the invoice, that agreement would be written as:
+Often, the seller will offer the buyer a discount if it settles its account earlier than the balance due date.
+If the seller does offer a discount, the terms of the trade credit sale are usually written in specific format that will indicate this option.
+For example, if the seller offers a 5% discount if the invoice is paid within 20 days but is willing to give the buyer a maximum of 45 days to pay the invoice, that agreement would be written as:

 5/20, net 45.